SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 ===

-For this lesson, the data has been split up into separate files - one for each study date when nests were observed.
+For this lesson, the data has been split up into separate files -- one for each study date when nests were observed.
 The sampling date is included in the file name but not in the data itself.

-Our goal is to read in all 50 files from the **penguins** folder into one data frame, and include the date from each file name in the table.
+Our goal is to read in all 50 files from the **penguins** folder into one data frame, and include the sampling date from each file name in the data.
+We will do this using `map` functions in the `purrr` package.
+The inputs we will need are (1) a list of objects to iterate over, and (2) the function to apply to each one.
+Before seeing `map` in action, we will explore the inputs.

 ===

-Load the `fs` package, which contains functions to work with files, filepaths, and directories.
-Most functions are named based on [their unix equivalent](https://fs.r-lib.org/articles/function-comparisons.html), with the corresponding prefix `file_`, `path_`, or `dir_`.
+The list of objects to iterate over is a vector file names in the **penguins** folder, which can be created using `dir_ls` in the `fs` package. `fs` contains functions to work with files, filepaths, and directories.
+Most functions are named based on their [unix equivalent](https://fs.r-lib.org/articles/function-comparisons.html), with the corresponding prefix `file_`, `path_`, or `dir_`.

-Use `dir_ls` to create a vector of filepaths.